gizatechxyz/airdrop-data/README.md

 This repository contains scripts to process and calculate token allocations for airdrop campaigns across multiple platforms.
 The script processes data from five different sources:

-1. **ARMA Campaign** - Tier-based allocation system
+1. **ARMA Campaign** - Tier-based allocation system based on points reflecting on-chain activity.
-2. **Layer3 Campaign** - Fixed allocation of 180 tokens per participant
+2. **Layer3 Campaign** - Fixed allocation for completing specific quests.
-3. **Galxe Campaign** - Fixed allocation of 180 tokens per participant
+3. **Galxe Campaign** - Fixed allocation for achieving a minimum point threshold.
-4. **Megaphone Campaign** - Fixed allocation of 180 tokens per participant
+4. **Megaphone Campaign** - Fixed allocation for social engagement, with referral point capping.
-5. **Community Campaign** - Fixed allocation of 385 tokens for specific participants
+5. **Community Campaign** - Specific allocation for community feedback participants also active on-chain.
-6. **Discord Role** - Added in the merging process
+6. **Discord Role** - Added in the merging process (source data required separately).

-The purpose of this codebase is to transform raw participation data into fair token allocations using different distribution methodologies tailored to each campaign's objectives.
+The primary goal of this codebase is to transform raw participation data into fair token allocations, applying various filters and methodologies tailored to each campaign's objectives.
+A key focus is on **Sybil resistance** – ensuring that allocations primarily reward genuine, active participants rather than potentially automated or low-effort accounts.

+## Token Allocation Framework

+The total supply for this token distribution is **1,000,000,000** tokens.
+The allocation is structured to reward different types of engagement and contribution within the ecosystem:

+*   **On-chain Activity (ARMA Campaign):** A significant portion is allocated based on demonstrable on-chain activity and interaction, measured via the ARMA point system.
+This rewards users actively using the platform.
+*   **Social Engagement Campaigns (Layer3, Galxe, Megaphone):** A fixed amount (180 tokens per participant per campaign, subject to specific campaign filters) is dedicated to rewarding participation in social and quest-based campaigns across various platforms.
+This encourages broader community growth and awareness.
+*   **Community Contributions (Community Campaign, Discord Roles):** Specific allocations are reserved for rewarding direct community involvement, such as providing feedback (Community Campaign) or holding designated roles (Discord).
+This values qualitative contributions and sustained community presence.

+The precise token amounts distributed via each campaign are determined by the filtering logic and participation numbers detailed in the Methodology section below.
+The `merge_data.py` script provides a final summary of the tokens distributed across these categories relative to the total supply.

 ## Methodology

+The following sections detail the specific processing steps and filtering logic applied to each campaign's raw data within `process_data.py`.
+These steps are designed to clean the data, identify eligible participants based on defined criteria, and mitigate the impact of potential Sybil behavior.

-### ARMA Campaign
+### ARMA Campaign (`calculate_arma_allocations`)
 - Uses a tier-based allocation system
 - Filters out entries with less than 60 points
+- Allocates tokens based on points tiers reflecting on-chain activity levels.
+- **Filtering:**
+  - **Points Threshold:** Entries with less than 60 points are removed.
+This establishes a minimum baseline of on-chain activity required for eligibility.
+  - **Duplicate Removal:** Duplicate wallet addresses are removed, keeping only the first occurrence.
+This prevents single entities from receiving multiple allocations from this campaign via the same address.
 - Allocates tokens based on points tiers:
   - 60-100 points: 180 tokens
   - 100-250 points: 385 tokens